metablaster/WindowsFirewallRuleset/README.md

 switch to either master or develop branch, next use "Code" button and either clone or download zip.

-2. Second method is good if you want to do it in powershell console without visiting this site, you will need [git](https://git-scm.com/downloads), [github account](https://github.com/join), a [fork](https://guides.github.com/activities/forking) of this repository in your github account and [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
+1. Second method is good if you want to do it with PowerShell console without visiting this site, you will need [git](https://git-scm.com/downloads), [github account](https://github.com/join), a [fork](https://guides.github.com/activities/forking) of this repository in your github account and [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)